-- C.7 The Accounts and Audit Regulations 20154 require every local authority to maintain an adequate and effective system of internal audit.
-The responsibility for Internal Audit is delegated to the Finance Director. - C.8 The Audit Commission is responsible for appointing external auditors to each local authority.
-The duties and powers of auditors appointed by the Audit Commission are set out in the Audit Commission Act 1998, the Local Government Act 1999 and the Commissions' statutory Code of Audit Practice.
+- C.7 The Accounts and Audit Regulations 2015 require every local authority to maintain an adequate and effective system of internal audit.
+The responsibility for Internal Audit is delegated to the Finance Director. - C.8 Following the dissolution of the Audit Commission, the Public Sector Audit Appointments Ltd (PSAA) was specified as an appointing person under the provisions of the Local Audit (Appointing Persons) Regulations 2015.
+The PSAA are empowered to appoint external auditors following a national procurement exercise on behalf of those Local Authorities that signed up to the process.
+Those Local